davidgasquez/davidgasquez.com/README.md

 # Personal Website

 Source code for my personal website and blog.
-Built with Eleventy and some tears from a mainly Data Engineer.
+Built with Astro and some tears from a mainly Data Engineer.

 ## Development